Skip to content

 Other relevant values for burnout diagnosis besides cortisol levels

-In addition to cortisol levels, there are other important blood values that provide insight into the body's stress load and exhaustion level:
+In addition to cortisol levels, there are other important blood values that provide information about the body's stress load and degree of exhaustion:

 • Folic Acid: Folic acid is essential for cell regeneration and the production of neurotransmitters.
 A folic acid deficiency can contribute to exhaustion, cognitive impairments, and impaired stress management.
 Folic acid is also important for blood formation and the nervous system.